What is used car finance?

 How does used car financing work?

-When you apply for car finance, the lender will carry out a credit check to help them decide whether you’re a responsible borrower and how likely you are to pay them back.
+When you apply for car finance, the lender will carry out a credit check.
+This will help it decide whether you’re a responsible borrower and how likely you are to pay it back.

 Is PCP used car finance available?

-PCP is a popular way to finance a used car, although not all second-hand cars are eligible for this type of deal.
-That’s because their final value will be too low or too difficult to predict.
-Plus, you can’t get this option through a private sale.
+PCP (personal contract purchase) is a popular way to finance a used car, although unpredictable vehicle prices mean not all second-hand cars are eligible for this type of deal.
+And you won’t be able to choose a PCP plan if you buy your car from a private seller.

-With PCP used car finance, you put down a deposit and then pay regular monthly instalments that cover the car’s depreciation (how much it loses value over time).
+You then pay regular monthly instalments that effectively cover the car’s depreciation (how much it loses value over time).

-At the end of the agreement, you can choose to:
+At the end of the PCP agreement, you have a choice of:

-• Pay the final ‘balloon’ payment and keep the car
+Paying a final ‘balloon’ payment and keeping the car

-• Return the car with nothing more to pay
+Returning the car with nothing more to pay.

-A couple of things to watch out for – you’ll be charged for exceeding your agreed mileage limit.
-And your vehicle may be repossessed if you don’t keep up your repayments because the loan is secured against the car.
+There are a couple of things to watch out for, though.
+You’ll be charged if you exceed your agreed mileage limit.
+And your vehicle may be repossessed if you don’t keep up your repayments because the finance agreement is secured against the car.

 Other financing options for second-hand cars